0xNineteen/blog.md/mev-v2/index.md

 Similar to PEV but instead using a general auction-based ordering, [cowswap](https://cow.fi/) defends against toxic MEV by allowing searchers to submit orderings which achieve the best price improvement for the users who want to swap (based on some criteria) and the ordering which achieves the best price improvement earns a slice of the total fees.

-## Acknowledgements

-s/o to [bigz_Pubkey](https://twitter.com/bigz_Pubkey) for bringing up the idea of how protocols can extract value since they decide the code execution and the great discussions on the topic.